broken-sign-games/gmtk-game-jam-2020/README.md

 Use left and right click on blocks to set up your predictions.
 Alternatively, you can use number keys while hovering over the block (0 removes the prediction).

+Some things we would like to add:

+- More levels.
+- Additional mechanics during the chain reaction to keep things interesting and give us more axes to tweak difficulty on (changing gravity, bombs, swaps, stone blocks that never match, etc.).
+- More juice.
+- Endless or custom mode.

 ## Credits

 - Design and Programming — Martin Ender and Lukas Niemeier